latest tech scookietech

 Companies like CrowdStrike and Darktrace use machine learning to predict attacks based on behavior.
 Not signatures.
 Not known malware.
 Behavior.

-I saw this firsthand when a client’s system caught a zero-day exploit (a brand new attack nobody had seen before) because the AI noticed the file was acting weird.
+I saw this firsthand when a client’s system caught a zero-day exploit because the AI noticed the file was acting weird.
+A brand new attack nobody had seen before.
 No virus definition needed.

 Fair concern.
 Though I’d argue the alternative is worse.